Asher978/Project-1-GA/proposal.md

 ## Initial thoughts on game structure

+* Movement of the ball
 * Logic / Algoritham behind collision
-  *  collision of laser cannon and the enemy ship
+  *  collision of the ball to the top and bottom walls
-  *  collision of the user ship to the enemy ship
+  *  collision of the ball to the left and right paddle
-  *  setting boundries so the enemy ship and the user ship can not go out of the game space/box
+  *  setting boundries so the ball and the paddles do not go out of the game space/box
-* Prototype: to create numerous enemy ships
-  *  create an army of enemy ships that share the same properties and function
-  *  Defining maybe few sublassses of enemy ships
-  *  Using prototype functions to check collions
 * Using localStorage to keep scores
+* Setting win conditions
+* Adding sounds
 ## Phases of Completion

 ![Screen Shot](https://github.com/Asher978/Project-1-GA-/blob/master/screenshots/ProjectPhase.png)